samehshi/portfolio-master/_projects/3_project.md

 ---
 layout: page
-title: Salifort Motors project
+title: Employee Turnover Analysis and Retention Strategy Development at Salifort Motors
-description: Dealing with a significant challenge with employee turnover
+description: Salifort Motors is experiencing a high rate of employee turnover, impacting productivity, team morale, and overall business performance.
+This project aims to analyze the company's employee dataset to identify the key factors contributing to this turnover.
+The project's objective is to develop data-driven recommendations and strategies for improving employee retention and mitigating the negative impacts of turnover on the organization.
+This project is commissioned by the HR department.
-img: assets/img/GADA_Project3_Main.png
+img: assets/img/G2.png
 importance: 3
 category: Study
 related_publications: false
----

-# Salifort Motors: Reducing Employee Turnover - Stakeholders Summary

----

-## Introduction

-At Salifort Motors, we're facing a significant challenge with employee turnover.
-This issue is disrupting our productivity, negatively impacting team morale, and hindering our overall business success.
-To address this, I've been tasked by the HR department to analyze our employee dataset and uncover the key factors driving turnover.
-My goal is to develop data-driven recommendations for improving employee retention.

 ---

 ## Methodology